joas8211/payload-tenancy/README.md

       tenant can access them.
 - [x] **Hierarchial tenant management**: Tenants have parents.
 Parent tenants can manage and access their children in a hierarchical manner.
+- [x] **Path mapping**: Each tenant can be mapped to its own path to separate login pages and to allow access sub-tenants.
-- [ ] **Domain or path mapping**: Each tenant is mapped to its own domain or path to create clear separation between tenants.
+- [ ] **Domain mapping**: Each tenant can be mapped to its own domain to create clear separation between tenants.
+- [ ] **Tested properly**: The project is tested thoroughly with unit tests, e2e tests and manual testing.

 ## Installation